-The nodal land use pattern concentrates development in the vicinity of light rail stations, generally within a quarter to one half mile radius.
-Development nodes are located around the Wilburton Station, the Spring District Station, the BelRed Station and the Overlake Village Station.
-These nodes will be mixed-use in nature, have a high-level of pedestrian connectivity and multiple amenities.
-Development at the center of the nodes near the light rail stations can reach high height and intensity through participation in an amenity incentive system.
+The nodal development pattern concentrates development in the vicinity of light rail stations, generally within a quarter to half mile radius.
+Development nodes are located within 1⁄2 mile of the Wilburton Station along 116th Avenue NE, at the Spring District Station, at the BelRed Station, and within 1⁄2 mile of the Overlake Village Station.
+These nodes will be mixed-use in nature, with a high level of pedestrian access and amenities.
+Land use intensities in these nodes can reach a high development intensities adjacent to stations, but only through participation in an incentive system that provides public amenities in exchange for higher densities.
+Maximum building heights vary by development node, with the highest allowed heights near the center of the nodes.
+As with intensity, these maximum heights above the base zoning height limits are allowed only through participation in the amenity incentive system.